Michael Bennett says he got into it with defensive line coach Bret Bielema last Friday.

 You can’t fault the Patriots for acquiring him in early March.
 They’d just lost Trey Flowers.
 They couldn’t know that they’d get back a skinnier and much improved Danny Shelton, see the second-year jump they got from Adam Butler, add Jamie Collins, unearth a very good third-down pass-rusher in Chase Winovich and — in short — morph into a defense where Bennett’s playing style and body type are a poor match.

 Bennett hasn’t been playing much.
-When he has played, he’s given effort but not been outstanding.
+When he has played, he’s given effort but not been outstanding (as this very detailed breakdown by Phil Perry shows).

 And while you absolutely can fault Bennett for being a dink last Friday (again, if that’s what truly happened), one can appreciate his frustration.
 The Patriots knew how he played.
 They traded for him.
 They gave him a two-year deal and a raise.
 If one takes pride in his craft, one wants to ply his craft.
 And Bennett is not being allowed to, regardless of the reason.